PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 <!-- Should we keep or remove the folowwing paragraph? -->
 <!-- Product designers do much more than just creating user interfaces.
 They have to make sure a feature integrates perfectly with existing users' workflows, that the wording makes sense, that the user who needs this feature will be able to use it. -->

-While the product manager’s job is to identify what’s the problem to solve, the designer’s is to design the best solution.
+While the product manager’s job is to identify the problem to solve, the designer's job is to design the best solution, of course, this is done in collaboration, as a duo.
 And then the whole team altogether can start building the feature.

 Currently the Core team counts 9 developers, 5 QA engineers, 2 designers and 5 product managers.